cultuurnet/apidocs/projects/api-design-guidelines/docs/sorting.md

 The endpoints using a sort parameter, must clearly document the allowed sort field values.

+This syntax for sorting was inspired by `json:api`, for more info see <https://jsonapi.org/format/#fetching-sorting>.

 ## Case sensitivity

 The sort field names must be handled case insensitively. e.g. both `Name` and `name` must be accepted.